Canada eTA Photo Requirements

 Man in a thinking posture with a passport-size photo

-No, a separate photo is no longer required, as the Canada eTA application now relies on the passport image, which the system processes directly.
+No, a separate photo is no longer required, as the Canada eTA application now relies on the photograph that is available on the applicant's passport.

-When submitting your passport for a Canada eTA application, ensure the scan meets the following requirements:
+When submitting a scan copy of the passport bio page for a Canada eTA application, ensure the scan meets the following requirements:

 • Include the entire bio page, showing your photo, personal details, and MRZ number.